 Climbing Glaramara from Borrowdale is a joy.
 The mountain itself has rocky outcrops, hidden hollows and increasingly impressive views north over Derwentwater.
+Improve the walk by heading along the wide, rigged ridge past Rosthwaite Fell to the Tarn at Leaves.

 I have a personal affinity with Climbing Glaramara as I chose it for ‘my Wainwright hill’ in 2004.
 Organized by the Wainwright Society to celebrate the great writer’s 50th anniversary of his first published book.